Merlint Error Codes Reference

 GOOD

-(* Pass state explicitly *)
+(* Good example - encapsulated state *)

 Documentation